 While the default Daily simulcast management suits most use cases, it is possible to adjust the quality of both the video a participant publishes to the server (send-side) and the video that participants receive (receive-side).
 This can be useful in large calls as a tool to optimize bandwidth, but proceed with caution.
 Attempting to make changes while calls are in progress or to use values beyond browsers' capacities can cause problems.
 Please reach out if we can help.

-Adjusting the quality of the video that participants send to the server can be useful in large calls like few-to-many style broadcasts.
+Adjusting the quality of the video that participants send to the server can be useful in large calls.
 For example, the main active speaker showcased prominently in the UI could send higher quality video than the other call participants.

 There are two properties that can be manipulated to adjust send-side video quality: